Av2366/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: We use constraint propagation to solve the naked twins problem by recognizing that having a matching pair in a column row or box means that those boes can only contain one of those numbers, thus we can eliminate them from the solution set of any other boxes in their peer groups.
+A: We use constraint propagation to solve the naked twins problem by recognizing that having a matching pair in a column row or box means that those boes can only contain one of those numbers, thus we can eliminate them from the solution set of any other boxes in the intersection set of their peer groups.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?

-A: We use constraint propagation to solve the diagonal problem by applying the same rules that we apply to columns and rows ( 1-9 only used once) to each of the diagonals on the board.
+A: We use constraint propagation to solve the diagonal problem by applying the same rules that we apply to columns,rows and boxes ( 1-9 only used once) to each of the diagonals on the board.